 The final chapter by Alastair Campbell, Voo Teck Chuan and Jacqueline Chin is entitled “An international perspective.”
 Alastair Campbell appeared as an expert witness at the Inquiry and subsequently wrote a report on the Inquiry in Bioethics.
 This essay describes international examples of how the principles of ethical research have been breached, and puts the integrity of the individuals involved under the microscope rather the systems that seek to control it.
 The authors “then consider the ways in which the principles set out in the Cartwright Report are under threat from research projects carried out in the developing world by developed world researchers and by major multinational companies.”

-At the time of publication of The Cartwright Papers the book was a welcome and much needed addition to the recent rehashing of events that took place at National Women’s Hospital 30 – 40 years ago and the recent debates about the Cartwright Inquiry and the impact the Cartwright Report had on the health system over the following two decades.
+At the time of publication of The Cartwright Papers the book was a welcome and much needed addition to the rehashing of events that took place at National Women’s Hospital in the 1960s and 70s and the impact the Cartwright Report had on the health system over the following two decades.
 The book remains a valuable addition to discussion on the Cartwright Inquiry and it’s impact on the health sector in New Zealand.